 People were asking me to speak at events.
 How could I refuse saying there was a security problem?
 We couldn’t do that, especially not as proud Pashtuns.
 My father always said that heroism is in the Pastun DNA.
 I am Malala p.180

-After the BBC blog ended, Malala featured in a documentary made by New York Times reporter Adam B.Ellick.
-She also received greater international coverage and her identity about writing the BBC blog was revealed.
-In 2011, she received Pakistan’s first National Youth Peace Prize and she was nominated by Archbishop Desmond Tutu for the International Children’s Peace Prize.
+After the BBC blog had ended, Malala featured in a documentary made by New York Times reporter Adam B.Ellick.
+She also received greater international coverage, and her identity about writing the BBC blog was revealed.
+In 2011, she received Pakistan’s first National Youth Peace Prize, and she was nominated by Archbishop Desmond Tutu for the International Children’s Peace Prize.
 Her increased profile and strident criticism of the Taliban caused Taliban leaders to meet, and in 2012, they voted to kill her.

 Malala was identified and she was shot with a single bullet which went through her head, neck and shoulder.
 Two other girls were also injured, though not as badly as Malala.

-Malala survived the initial shooting, but was in a critical condition.
+Malala survived the initial shooting but was in a critical condition.
 Her father was convinced she would die and told the village to prepare for her funeral.
-Her critical organs were failing and she developed an infection.
-In a coma, she was moved to a hospital in Rwalpindi.
-Later on the 15 October she was moved to Birmingham in the United Kingdom for further treatment at a specialist hospital for treating military injuries.
+Her critical organs were failing, and she developed an infection.
+In a coma, she was moved to a hospital in Rawalpindi.
+Later on the 15 October, she was transferred to Birmingham in the United Kingdom for further treatment at a specialist hospital for treating military injuries.
 A couple of days later, she came out of a coma and responded well to treatment.
-She was discharged on January 3, 2013 and moved with her family to a temporary home in the West Midlands.
+She was discharged on January 3, 2013, and moved with her family to a temporary home in the West Midlands.
 Writing in her book “I am Malala” she writes.

 “It was a miracle I was alive” (p.237)

 She also writes about her lack of bitterness or desire for revenge.